calistanaz/holyMoly/README.md

-## Project README

 ### Overview

-This project is a React Native application built with a focus on performance, clean UI, and modular architecture.
-It includes features like dynamic content rendering, custom styling using Tailwind CSS, and optimized list handling.
+This project is a React Native application built with a focus on performance, clean UI and modular architecture.
+It includes features like dynamic content rendering, custom styling using Tailwind CSS and optimized list handling.

 ### Features